IBM-Cloud/docs/services/DevOpsInsights/pipeline_integration.md

 After your pipeline is configured, start to use {{site.data.keyword.DRA_short}}.
 For instructions, see [Running the Delivery Pipeline](/docs/services/DevOpsInsights/pipeline_decision_reports.html#toolchain_reports).

+## Viewing decision reports
+{: #DI_decision_reports}

+After a pipeline runs, {{site.data.keyword.DRA_short}} starts to collect and analyze the test results from it to establish a baseline.
+Data from every subsequent run is collected and compared against previous results.
+Decision gates use this data to determine when to stop a deployment.

+To view the decision report for a gate from the pipeline, complete these steps:

+   1. On the stage that contains the gate to check, click **View logs and history**.

+   2. From the jobs window of the stage, click the gate's name.

+   3. In the log view, locate the message 'Check {{site.data.keyword.DRA_short}} report here` and click the provided link to open the report.

 ## Performing static code scans and dynamic app scans
 {: #toolchain_pipeline_scan}